bearstech/phptop/README.md

 user and system CPU time) along with memory and other ressource usages.

-It can be easily globally activated on a LAMP server and requires little ressources and a single line configuration change in your php.ini.
+It can be easily globally activated on a LAMP server and requires little resources and a single line configuration change in your php.ini.
 It has been used by [Bearstech](https://bearstech.com/) on many production servers for years without any problems.